Time-integrated constraint on neutrino flux of CHIME fast radio burst sources with 10-year IceCube point-source data: Unbinned likelihood analysis of individual FRBs

 As the local neutrino background distributions of the FRBs are different, we cannot directly compare the $n_s$ and $TS$ values across the FRBs.
 In order to better test the significance of the possible association between CHIME FRBs and IceCube neutrinos, we conduct a Monte Carlo simulation for each of the 220 FRBs with fitted $n_s$ and TS values greater than 0.
 We randomly reshuffle all neutrino events in the RA direction, and calculate the new TS values with the same method described above.
 Because IceCube is located at the south pole, its observed neutrino events are isotropic in the RA direction.
 However, IceCube neutrinos do have an anisotropy in the declination direction.
 Coupled with the distribution of CHIME FRBs, this can result in false detection.
 Therefore, We only reshuffle neutrino events in the RA direction, so that we can keep their number distributions in the dec direction.

 We repeat this Monte Carlo simulation 1000 times for each FRB, and we compare the observed TS values with the simulated TS value distributions.
 A $p$-value can be subsequently obtained by calculating the percentile that the observed values lie in.
-The distribution of $p$-values are shown in Figure \ref{fig:pvalues}.
+The distributions of $p$-values are shown in Figure \ref{fig:pvalues}.
+There is a large peak at $p=1.0$ corresponding to $TS=0$, showing an under-fluctuation.
+The repeating and non-repeating FRBs with the lowest $p$-values are FRB20180908B and FRB20190502B, respectively.
+The simulated TS distributions of the two FRBs are shown in Figure \ref{fig:ts_simulation}\footnote{We use density rather than counts per bin as vertical axes for Figure \ref{fig:pvalues} to avoid non-uniformity between repeaters and non-repeaters. }.
+The $p$-values of the two FRBs are 0.013 and 0.009, corresponding to significance levels of $2.23\sigma$ and $2.37\sigma$, respectively.
+For the lowest $p$-value of 0.009, we consider the total number of the FRBs tested, 492.
+We find a post-trial $p$-value of $1 - (0.991)^{492}=0.99$.
+This is a very significant under-fluctuation.
+Our results are therefore entirely consistent with background expectations.

 There are 21 FRBs with $p$-values lower than 0.05, among them 19 non-repeating and 2 repeating.
-The repeating and non-repeating FRBs with the lowest p-values are FRB20180908B and FRB20190502B, respectively.
-The simulated TS distributions of the two FRBs are shown in Figure \ref{fig:ts_simulation}.
-However, because of the look-elsewhere effect, this amount of FRBs showing possible association with neutrinos at this confidence level should not be interpreted as evidence for association.
+However, because of the look-elsewhere effect, this number of FRBs showing possible associations with neutrinos at this confidence level should not be interpreted as evidence for associations, since 5\% of the FRB sample size of 492 is 24.6.
+This test result is therefore an under-fluctuation relative to background expectations, and our results are therefore fully consistent with the null hypothesis of no neutrino--CHIME FRB correlation.